maarten-pennings/howto/c64development/readme.md

   **Note** the `C64` directory is with uppercase `C`.

-- For older VICE versions, the three files need to be renamed to `kernal`, `basic`, and `chargen`.
+- For older VICE versions, the three files need to be renamed to `kernal`, `basic`, and `chargen` respectively.

- - Start VICE in WSL with with `x64sc` or use `x64sc -verbose` to see which files are loaded.
+- To test, start VICE in WSL with with `x64sc` or use `x64sc -verbose` to see which files are loaded.

   ![VICE in WSL2](images/vice-wsl2.png)

-- You probably also want to copy a 1541-II drive ROM.
+- You probably also want to use an emulated 1541-II drive.
   Like the C64, the 1541-II has ROM, and the WSL emulator needs a copy.

   ```